oasis-tcs/openc2-transf-mqtt/transf-mqtt-v1.0.md

 ### 3.1.2 CONNACK

-OpenC2 Producers and Consumers MUST receive and process  the CONNACK control packet, as specified in in the [mqtt-v3.1.1](#mqtt-v311) specification, after requesting  a connection to the MQTT Broker.
+OpenC2 Producers and Consumers MUST receive and process  the CONNACK control packet, as specified in the
+[MQTT v5.0](#mqtt-v50) specification, after requesting  a connection to the MQTT Broker.

 ### 3.1.3 PUBLISH

-OpenC2 Producers and Consumers MUST create and transmit the PUBLISH control packet, as specified in in the [mqtt-v3.1.1](#mqtt-v311) specification, to publish messages using the MQTT broker.
+OpenC2 Producers and Consumers MUST create and transmit the PUBLISH control packet, as specified in the
+[MQTT v5.0](#mqtt-v50) specification, to publish messages using the MQTT broker.
 Topic selection for publishing OpenC2 request and response messages MUST apply the default topic structure principles described in [Section